 Department of English

 CL 526, University of Pittsburgh

 4200 Fifth Ave., Pittsburgh, PA 15260

-Jennifer Florian is the graduate administrator for doctoral students pursuing the PhD in Film Studies with English as the associated department.
-Contact her at firstname.lastname@example.org or 412-624-6564.
+Randall Halle is the Director of the Film Studies Program and advises students pursuing the PhD in Film Studies with English as the associated department.
+Contact him at firstname.lastname@example.org.